-How to make a cross back apron dress with Dolly sewing workshops (listed in our directory here)
+How to make a cross back apron dress with Dolly sewing workshops.

 I have to be honest.
 Sewing and sewing machines have been a persistent source of rage for me over the years.
 I decided decades ago that whilst knitting somehow came together for me, the dark art of sewing was best left alone.
 I’d spent many anguished hours sat at my mum’s reliable sewing machine and, without fail, start creating seams with an underbelly of tangled spider’s legs and knots.
 Every.
 Single.
 Time.
 I am not exaggerating.